 When there’s so much going on in our lives it’s easy to forget how grateful we are for what we have.
-We’re busy building our careers, nurturing relationships, bringing up children and pursuing our hobbies.
+We’re busy building our careers, nurturing relationships, bringing up children, and pursuing our hobbies.

 That’s what makes Thanksgiving such a great occasion.
 We all reflect on how thankful we are for everything we have.
-Even if just for one day (Thursday 22nd November this year).
+Even if just for one day (Thursday, November 24 this year).

-1. Spread the message
+1. Spread the Message

 With so much to be thankful for, why keep it to ourselves?
 Capture the sentiment of the things you’re most thankful for and share it with colleagues.

-2. Test your knowledge
+2. Test Your Knowledge

-3. A feast for the senses
+3. A Feast for the Senses

-Food is the obvious choice since it’s such a major part of any Thanksgiving celebration (more food is eaten in America on this day than any other in the year).
+Food is the obvious choice since it’s such a major part of any Thanksgiving celebration (more food is eaten in America on this day than any other in the year!).
 Make sure to assign a different type of food for each team to prepare, just to ensure you don’t end up with 50 pumpkin pies!

 Thanking co-workers in a more formal manner makes sure that your office heroes are recognized for their achievements and receive the credit they’re due.

 Ask your Human Resources team if there are any preferred charities the organization supports.
 If there aren’t, try looking online for suggestions of worthy causes in your area.
 There are also opportunities to participate in a volunteer activity online.

 For example, on one charity day, our whole team worked with a local special children’s school on their Olympics sports day.
-The happiness and joy of the children made us all thankful for the opportunity to truly help enrich the lives of others.
+The happiness and joy of the children made us all truly thankful for the opportunity to help enrich the lives of others.

-Thanksgiving is a fantastic opportunity to be thankful for everything we all have – both at home and at work.
+Thanksgiving is a fantastic opportunity to be thankful for everything we have – both at home and at work.
 But why stop there?
 Perhaps the best legacy of Thanksgiving could be making it more than just one day and living the lessons every day.